-- FY 2021 consumption, excluding Washington Aqueduct, decreased 2.0%, mostly due to impact of COVID-19 leading to decreases in consumption for Commercial accounts. - DC Water has typically assumed an annual reduction in water demand of 1.0% in line with historic averages.
-The Financial Plan assumes a 1.4 percent retail water consumption decline in FY 2022 over FY 2021 actual and 1.0 percent decline in FY 2023 and beyond.
+• FY 2022 consumption, excluding Washington Aqueduct, increased 1.3%.

+• DC Water has typically assumed an annual reduction in water demand of 1.0% in line with historic averages.
+The Financial Plan assumes an annual retail water consumption decline of 1.0% in 2023 thereafter.
 We believe that this estimate is prudent, consistent with peers such as New York and Boston and assures revenue sufficiency for the Authority.